haganenoneko/haganenoneko.github.io/_posts/2024-11-07-Basic Review of Wave Physics (No Math).md

 <div class="image-container" style="margin: 2rem auto; max-width: 800px; text-align: center;">
   <img src="https://raw.githubusercontent.com/haganenoneko/haganenoneko.github.io/refs/heads/master/_posts/images/Diffraction of water waves through a slit.png" alt="Diffraction of water waves through a slit" style="max-width: 100%; height: auto; border-radius: 8px; box-shadow: 0 4px 8px rgba(0,0,0,0.1);" />
   <p style="margin: 0.5rem 0; color: #666; font-style: italic; font-size: 0.9em;">
   <i>Diffraction of water waves through a slit.
 In a large slit (left), the wavelength is relatively small, and does not diffract much, producing very few waves on the left and right sides beyond the slit.
-When the slit is small (right), the waves diffract more. <a href=https://qph.cf2.quoracdn.net/main-qimg-ff8a2b15426bddb50bff1e14bbb3abb0-pjlq>Source. </a></i>
+When the slit is small (right), the waves diffract more. </i>
   </p>
 </div>